-Ben counsels clients through complex controversies involving state and local tax agencies, including advocacy from administrative appeals to trial and appellate courts.
-He works with taxpayers on income, sales and use and unemployment tax matters, as well as unclaimed property disputes, and advises clients on the state and local tax implications of corporate transactions and reorganizations.
+Ben counsels clients through complex controversies involving state and local tax agencies, including advocacy from audits and administrative appeals to trial and appellate courts.
+He represents taxpayers in income, sales and use, unemployment and utility tax disputes, and advises clients on the state and local tax implications of corporate transactions and reorganizations.

 - Indiana University Kelley School of Business - Bloomington — Guest Lecturer, State and Local Taxation I, Spring 2017